flutter/website/CONTRIBUTING.md

    Reply to comments that you want to discuss.
    Remember that all comments are public.
 Keep your replies civil and relevant.

-1. When your PR is ready for another round of feedback, re-request a review or write a comment with `PTAL @[reviewer]`.
+1. When you've updated your PR and want another round of feedback, re-request a review or write a comment with `PTAL @[reviewer]`.
    (PTAL means _please take another look_.)

-1. Once your PR is approved, a reviewer [merges it][merges-pr].
+1. Once the reviewer approves your PR, that reviewer can [merge it][merges-pr].

 ## Reviewers